 Documentation Requirements:

-The Applicant must provide a signed certification that the unit(s) will be dedicated to serving the selected Special Needs Population(s).
+Attachment G Tenant Special Needs Certification - This Certification must be signed by the Applicant certifying that the unit(s) will be dedicated to serving the selected Special Needs Population(s).
 HOME Compliance Staff will monitor for this on all compliance monitoring visits.
 Any manager’s unit must be included in the calculation of ten percent (10%) of the total residential units.
 Special Needs Populations cannot be concentrated in a single bedroom size or single building if there are multiple bedroom sizes and/or multiple buildings.

 OHFA will require that the units dedicated to Special Needs Populations be held open for at least 90 days before attempting to lease to a household that is not a qualified Special Needs household.
 The 90 days will be from the placed in service date for new units, and from the date that the unit is available and ready for a new tenant for units that have previously been occupied.
 In order to lease a Special Needs unit to a household that is not a qualified Special Needs household, the Owner must obtain OHFA’s permission to do so.
 OHFA will require proof that the Owner made reasonable attempts to lease the unit to a qualified Special Needs household, such as giving notice of the available unit to service providers and/or advocacy groups.